-How did Motown legend and Grammy Award–winner Gladys Knight become a Mormon?
-And how has joining the LDS Church affected her fame?
+How did Motown legend and Grammy Award–winner Gladys Knight become a Latter-day Saint?
+And how has joining the Church affected her fame?
 Here's the inside scoop.

 Gladys Knight’s spiritual journey began when she was 2 years old.